HITS-AI/k-melloddy/README.md

 # K-MELLODDY
 ## Overview
 This repository contains a Python-based preprocessing pipeline for K-MELLODDY standard data format, primarily designed for tasks in ADME/T prediction.
 The pipeline supports SMILES standardization, outlier detection, feature scaling, and label creation, making it suitable for classification and regression tasks.
+This repository will be updated when the K-MELLODDY standard data format is changed.

 ## Features
 - **SMILES Standardization**: